Knowledge is Power.

 First, view our video content on our Owner Resources Page.
 If you're a business owner, reach out to us and we can provide you a passcode.

-No. We are not investment bankers and do represent ourselves to be such.
+No. We are not investment bankers and do not represent ourselves to be such.
 Investment bankers market the company during a transaction.
 Instead, we work ahead of investment bankers to enhance the value of the business and express the value in a way which investment bankers may use to market your company.

-No. We are not business brokers and do represent ourselves to be such.
+No. We are not business brokers and do not represent ourselves to be such.
 A business broker is an intermediary who assists in marketing a business for sale, often smaller companies.

 Investment bankers market the current value of the company.
 If you’re wanting to get the most value from the sale of your company, then you need to consider how to enhance your value, separate from marketing the sale of your business.